Clara Melot | 20 Nov 2017 | London, UK.

-This guide contextualizes some of the palm oil industry’s biggest impacts, voices stakeholder expectations and shares best practices on key topics facing the sector.
+The guide also contextualizes some of the palm oil industry’s biggest impacts, voices stakeholder expectations and shares best practices on key topics for the sector to address.

-In 17 factsheets covering issues such as traceability, sustainability policy and leadership, labour, community rights, chemical and pest management, High Conservation Values (HCV) and High Carbon Stock (HCS), this guide provides an efficient introduction to the main sustainability aspects to consider in the palm oil sector.
+In 17 factsheets covering issues such as sustainability policy and leadership, land and labour rights, chemical and pest management, High Conservation Values (HCV) and High Carbon Stock (HCS), this guide provides an efficient introduction to the main sustainability risks facing the palm oil industry.

 ZSL would like to thank again the individuals and organisations who have lent their support to this publication by sharing their visions and expectations for palm oil industry, including but not limited to:

 - United Plantations Berhad